katzlabbrandeis/katzlabbrandeis.github.io/blech_clust/blogs/blech_clust_127.md

 ## Introduction

-This blog post highlights the significant changes made to the `blech_clust` project, which aims to simplify and automate the process of data clustering.
-The changes were made in a pull request (PR) titled "26 auto clustering", authored by Abuzar Mahmood and abuzarmahmood.
-The PR was created on December 7, 2023.
+The `blech_clust` project just got a major upgrade with changes that dramatically simplify and automate data clustering.
+This pull request, titled "26 auto clustering" by Abuzar Mahmood, represents months of work to streamline what was previously a labor-intensive process.

 ## Key Technical Aspects

-The PR introduces various changes across five different files, with the most notable modification being the introduction of an automated sorting script.
-The changes include working versions of auto-sorting and auto-sort steps, integration of Bayesian Gaussian Mixture (BGM) as an alternative to regular Gaussian Mixture Model (GMM) in `blech_process`, and bug fixes.
+The PR introduces changes across five files, with the centerpiece being a sophisticated automated sorting script.
+The improvements include fully functional auto-sorting capabilities, integration of Bayesian Gaussian Mixture (BGM) models as an alternative to standard GMM in `blech_process`, and several critical bug fixes.

-Here is a glimpse of how the new automated sorting script looks like:
+Here's a look at the core of the new automated sorting script:

 ```python
 # Get directory where the hdf5 file sits, and change to that directory